anoma/nspec/docs/node_architecture/engines/index.juvix.md

 names.

 Thus, an engine family
-is pair of an engine environment type and a set of guarded actions;
+is a pair of an engine environment type and a set of guarded actions;
-the additional context of this definition are protocol-level types for messages and envinronments.
+the additional context of this definition are protocol-level types for messages and environments.

 <!--
 ## Engine Families in Juvix